kellycode/ez-tree/README.md

 # Kellycode March 27, 2025
 Removed vite, docker, node build requirements so it just runs without the extras
 Will add loading progress screen and simple grunt build after code review
+Extremely useful brilliant work Daniel Greenheck.
+Thank you for making it available

 # EZ-Tree